aoifesmith/adhd-cleaning-planner/README.md

 ---

-Made with 💙 for ADHD minds everywhere.
+Made with 💙 for minds like mine everywhere.